 Different Types of Texas Hold’em Poker Games

-This is the most popular Texas Holdem variation.
-It is often featured in big events and tournaments.
+It is the most popular Texas Hold’em variation.
+It is often featured in significant events and tournaments.
 As the name suggests, the number of bets is unlimited.
-You can bet and raise the total number of chips you have
+You can bet and raise the total number of chips you have.

 In Pot Limit Texas, the betting limit is fixed throughout the game.
 You can bet any amount of chips up to the size of the pot.